andrew1007/mrfa-demo/article/6-state-tree-mutations.md

 ![localImage](./resources/pt2-fig-2.png)

-## Optimizing State Tree Mutations

-Minimizing node replacements during tree transformations is imperative.
-Reconciliation, React's rerender analyzer, checks for node changes.
-Useless node updates equate to useless rerenders.

-Minimizing tree transformations takes complete priority.
-The performance of the transformation algorithm is almost never important.
-After all, algorithms should be assumed to be fast, until proven otherwise.

-In the previous examples, example #2 is clearly the superior approach.
-It minimizes the number of node changes required to create the desired state tree.

 ## Update Operations

 Root node replacement is the minimum criteria for a state update in React.
 Subtree nodes (the values) don't have to change.
 Revisit the reducer function in `makeProvider`.